opendatacity/re-data/doc/api.md

 	  The coorinates are pixels on the original size of the map (`tiles.size.width` and `tiles.size.height` properties).
 	  The origin of the coordinate system is located on the *bottom left*.
 - `category`: (Required) Category of the POI.
 Pick one:
-	- `session-location` - If the POI represents a session location
+	- `session-location` - If the POI represents a typical session location (Auditorium, lecutre hall, etc.)
 	- `service`
 	- `safety`
 	- `community`